ruby-hyperloop/hyperloop-rack-webpack-stack/README.md

 To build the production version run the Rake task:

 ```
-rake dist
+$ rake dist
 ```

 That's it.
-Two files - `index.html`, `app.min.js` make up the whole application.

-The final application build (which includes all of Hyperloop, Opal JQuery and Opal Core Extensions) is just **185kb** gzipped.
+Two files - `index.html`, `app.min.js` make up the whole application which includes all of Hyperloop, Opal JQuery and Opal Core Extensions and is just **185kb** gzipped.

 ### How it works